8 interesting facts about autumn

-The time of year that Keats called the 'Season of mists and mellow fruitfulness', autumn is a season famous for its harvest time, turning leaves, cooling temperatures and darkening nights.
-But why do the leaves change colour and when does autumn actually begin?
-We look at the answers to these and more interesting facts.
+The time of year that Keats called the 'Season of mists and mellow fruitfulness', Autumn is a season famous for its harvest times, turning leaves, cooling temperatures and darkening nights.

 1. Autumn begins